syncfusion-content/asp.net-core-docs/aspnet-core/Getting-Started.md

   ![](getting-started_images/getting-started_img11.JPG)

-* Now configure a Bower excution enviroment in your local machine based on this [link] (https://help.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-bower-packages).
-Then install a bower extension in your Visual Studio code to complete a configuration.
+* Now configure a Bower execution environment in your local machine based on this [link] (https://help.syncfusion.com/js/installation-and-deployment#configuring-syncfusion-bower-packages).
+Then install a Bower extension in your Visual Studio code to complete a configuration.

   ![](getting-started_images/getting-started_img12.JPG)

-* In **bower.json** file specify our Syncfusion packages with our latest version will loads our script and CSS.
+* In **bower.json** file specify our Syncfusion packages with our latest version will loads our scripts and CSS.

   ![](getting-started_images/getting-started_img13.JPG)